 The big bad evil force is your typical horror villain — pure evil.
 Much Western horror makes use of Christian symbolism and thought, with the rituals of Catholicism.
 Although rarely explicit, if we think about this, any evil manifested in human concepts of hell can’t have existed prior to religion.

-This is where cosmic horror is a bit different.
-The big bad evil opponent in cosmic horror predates religion and even predates humans.
+This is where cosmic horror is a bit different from other types of stories.
+The Eldritch Abomination in cosmic horror predates religion and even predates humans.
 It’s probably not even from this world, and may come from a different dimension entirely.
 Cosmic horror feels to me like an attempt to reject religion by writers who were nonetheless steeped in religious views of the world.
 As much as they try to nihilistically reject the gods, their fiction keeps coming back to godlike, omniscient, all-powerful… well… gods.
 Malevolent gods, but gods all the same.
 (The ancient gods weren’t all that great.)
+Of all the ancient forces, they are quire like the Djinn, who have been around for far longer than humans have.
+The Djinn can even fly between solar systems, so their arena is way more massive than ours, as well.

 In any case, the humans can’t fight back against this kind of villain.
 The villain is way too ancient and powerful, and we can’t even understand their motivations, so they’re impossible to foil.